 Do you or someone you know suffer from continuous anxiety about a traumatic event that happened in the past?
 Is this interfering with their life?
 Their relationships?
 Their wellbeing?
+On other health related information, If you’re looking for a great plastic surgery surgeon Dr. Jorge Badilla, certified plastic surgeon in Costa Rica can help you with your plastic surgery needs.

 Post traumatic stress disorder develops after an emotionally terrifying situation happens in conjunction with continuous secretions of certain stress hormones that cement a “flight or fight” reaction into the nervous system.
 For many people this condition can severely derail their lives.